 The History of KCDC

-Kamms Corners Development Corporation is a story of progress—thanks to the individual men and women who have been working on behalf of the Kamms Corners community for the past 30 years.
+Kamms Corners Development Corporation is a story of progress—thanks to the people who have been working on behalf of the Kamms Corners community for nearly 40 years.

 In 1977, a small group of residents and business owners were concerned about the deteriorating condition of the Kamms Corners central business district.
 They realized there was a direct relationship between a communitys businesses and the fortunes of its nearby residential neighborhoods.
 Something had to be done to reverse a creeping trend of disinvestment.